Jakub Lis

-Jakub Lis (born 14 January 2002) is a Polish professional footballer who plays as a defender for Ekstraklasa club Pogoń Szczecin.
+Jakub Lis (born 14 January 2002) is a Polish professional footballer who plays as a defender for I liga club Chrobry Głogów.

 Career

 Youth career

 Lis started his youth career in Biały Orzeł Koźmin Wielkopolski.
 During the 2015–16 season, he joined Lech Poznań's youth system.
 In 2017, he made the move to Pogoń Szczecin's academy, where he spent the rest of his youth career.

 Pogoń Szczecin

 Lis made his debut for Pogoń's reserve team on 1 August 2020, during a 1–5 away victory over Nielba Wągrowiec.
 He scored his first goal for the team in the 77th minute of a 0–2 away victory with KP Chemik Police on 31 October.
 On 20 October 2021, he made his debut in UEFA Youth League in a 4–0 away loss to Deportivo de La Coruña's youth team.
 Overall, before his loan to II liga club Motor Lublin, he made 49 appearances for Pogoń II and scored three goals.